proverbiallemon/NS-Weekly-Meeting/NS Software Services Meeting Agenda - March 27 2025.md

 - Opportunity for members to bring up last-minute topics.

 ## 10. Set Next Meeting Date
 - Confirm the date and time for the next meeting.
-Considering the bi-weekly schedule, the next proposed meeting date is March 18, 2025.
+Considering the bi-weekly schedule, the next proposed meeting date is April 10th, 2025.

 ## 11. Adjournment
 - Official closure of the meeting.